Posted March 30, 2020

-Implementing a new curriculum is a daunting task.
-Often the organization, layout, and even the instructional approach can be drastically different than the previously used curriculum.
-Change takes time, especially if that change includes learning new instructional approaches.
-Therefore, the first year or two of implementing a new curriculum may be focused on changing instructional practices and deepening the knowledge base of teachers and instructional leaders.
+Implementing a new curriculum is a challenging process.
+Often the organization, layout, and even the instructional approach can be drastically different from the previously used curriculum.
+Change takes time, especially if that change includes learning new instructional practices.
 Taguma and Barrera (2019) cite teacher commitment, beliefs, and content and pedagogical understanding of the new curriculum as key factors that either facilitate or impede successful curriculum implementation.
-For example, if teachers do not know some of the new pedagogy that is embedded within the new curriculum, they will need more professional learning and support.
+READ MORE

 Every day, we wake up to new stories about the spread of the coronavirus (COVID-19).
 More than a decade ago, there were similar headlines about another pandemic, the swine flu (H1N1), as it spread from Mexico into the United States.

 At that time, I oversaw student services, including nursing and medical services, for the San Diego Unified School District, the second largest school district in California.
 Because of our proximity to the Mexico border, we were on the front line of the pandemic.